 It may frustrate you a lot since the installation of macOS could not continue.
-The good news is, it’s pretty easy to fix by using the troubleshooting steps below.
-Just keep reading to learn what causes the macOS installation couldn't be completed and how to troubleshoot this issue on your Mac.
+The good news is, it's pretty easy to fix by using the troubleshooting steps below.
+Just keep reading to learn what causes the macOS installation couldn't be completed and how to troubleshoot the issue or similar like on your Mac.

 There are quite a few different reasons why a macOS installation might fail.
 Some of the most common reasons macOS can't complete the installation include:

 - You don't have enough free space on your Mac.

 - There are corruptions in the macOS installer file.

 - There are problems with your Mac's startup disk.

 - Your Mac doesn't support the macOS you're trying to install.

 No matter what caused the installation error message to appear on your Mac, you can fix it by following the troubleshooting steps described below.